National Standardization Agency: History

-The establishment of BSN is inseparable from the long history of standardization in Indonesia, the development and application of standards began from the Dutch and Japanese colonial times, until after the independence proclamation which declared Indonesia to be officially sovereign.
-Standardization was used as a means of supporting colonial economic activities so that it could run smoothly.
-The official institution related to standardization activities began in 1928 in the Dutch East Indies, with the establishment of the Stichting Fonds voor de Normalisatie in Nederlands Indie (Normalization Foundation in the Indies) and the Normalization Road (Normalization Council) located in Bandung, Indonesia.
-Dutch engineers who were mostly civil engineers began to set standards for building materials, transportation equipment followed by electrical installation standards and requirements for external lines.
-During World War II and during the Japanese occupation (1942-1945) we could consider that formal standardization activities were halted.
-On August 17, 1945 Indonesia's independence was proclaimed.
-Indonesia immediately formed a government and planned development to improve the standard of living and welfare of the people towards equality with other countries.
+The establishment of BSN is closely related to the long history of standardization in Indonesia.
+The development and application of standards began during the Dutch and Japanese colonial periods and continued after Indonesia declared independence and became officially sovereign.
+Standardization was initially used to support colonial economic activities and ensure their smooth operation.

+The official institution responsible for standardization activities began in 1928 in the Dutch East Indies, with the establishment of the Stichting Fonds voor de Normalisatie in Nederlands Indie (Normalization Foundation in the Indies) and the Normalization Road (Normalization Council) located in Bandung, Indonesia.
+Dutch engineers, who were mostly civil engineers, began to set standards for building materials, transportation equipment, and electrical installation standards, as well as requirements for external lines.

+During World War II and the Japanese occupation (1942-1945), formal standardization activities were halted.
+However, on August 17, 1945, Indonesia proclaimed its independence.
+The country immediately formed a government and planned for development to improve the standard of living and welfare of the people, with the goal of achieving equality with other countries.

 In 1951 the amendment to the "Raad Normalization" statute was formed and the Indonesian Normalization Fund Foundation (YDNI) was formed.
 In 1955 YDNI represented Indonesia as a member of the ISO international standards organization and in 1966 YDNI successfully represented Indonesia as a member of the International Electrotechnical Commission / IEC.

 In the field of standardization Law No. 10 of 1961 known as the "Goods Act".
 It turns out that this law has not been able to be a means of managing overall standardization activities.
 At that time, standardization activities were still sectoral, carried out by various departments, including the Ministry of Industry (Indonesian Industrial Standards), the Ministry of Trade (Trade Standards), the Ministry of Public Works (Indonesian Construction and Building Standards), the Ministry of Agriculture (Indonesian-Agriculture Agricultural Standards; Indonesian Agricultural Standards-Animal Husbandry), Ministry of Forestry (Indonesian Forestry Standards), as well as several government institutions / agencies.